 Add the flour and salt, and fit the mixer with the dough hook.
 Toss a kitchen towel over the mixer, covering the bowl as completely as you can - this will save you and the kitchen from being showered in flour.

-Turn the mixer on and off in a few short pulses, just to dampen the flour, then remove the towel, increase the mixer speed to medium low and mix for a minute or two, just until the flour is moistened.
-At this pint you will have a fairly dry, shaggy mass.
+Turn the mixer on and off in a few short pulses, just to dampen the flour, then remove the towel, increase the mixer speed to medium-low and mix for a minute or two, just until the flour is moistened.
+At this point, you will have a fairly dry, shaggy mass.

-Scrape the sides and bottom of the bowl with a rubber spatula, set the mixer to low and the the eggs, followed by the sugar and the truffle shavings.
+Scrape the sides and bottom of the bowl with a rubber spatula, set the mixer to low and the eggs, followed by the sugar and the truffle shavings.

 Increase the mixer sped to medium and beat for about 3 minutes until the dough forms a ball.
 Reduce the speed to low and add the butter in 2 tablespoon size chunks, along with the truffle oil, beating until each piece is almost incorporated before adding the next.
 You will have a dough that is very soft, almost like a batter.
 Increase the speed to medium-high and continue to beat until the dough pulls away from the sides of the bowl, about 10 minutes.

 Lightly butter another bowl and transfer the dough to it, cover with plastic wrap and leave at room temperature until nearly doubled in size, about 40 – 60 minute, depending on how warm your room is.

 Deflate the dough by lifting it up and around the edges and letting it fall with a slap into the bowl.
 Cover the bowl with plastic wrap and put it in the refrigerator.
 Slap the dough down in the bowl every 30 minutes until it stops rising, about 2 hours, then leave the covered dough in the refrigerator to chill overnight.